Remission of Type 2 Diabetes and Reversal of Insulin Resistance with Lifestyle Medicine

-    Lead Faculty, Reversing Type 2 Diabetes and Insulin Resistance with LM
+Senior Reviewer, Remission of Type 2 Diabetes and Reversal of Insulin Resistance with Lifestyle Medicine

-George E. Guthrie MD, MPH, CDE, FAAFP, FACLM, DipABLM
+George Guthrie, MD, MPH, CDCES, FAAFP, FACLM, DipABLM

 George Guthrie received his MD from Loma Linda University in 1981.
 After completing his Family Medicine Residency, he joined a multispecialty medical group on the island of Guam in Micronesia.
 The high incidence of type 2 diabetes in his patients triggered his interest in the effective treatment of the disease through lifestyle changes.